 Description

-This Ensalada de Papa that combines all of the classic elements of a potato salad with zesty Puerto Rican flavors.
-Perfect for sharing at potlucks or serving alongside your favorite BBQ protein!
-Comes together in around 30 minutes and makes 4 servings.
+This Ensalada de Papa combines all of the classic elements of a potato salad with zesty Puerto Rican flavors.
+Yukon gold potatoes give the salad a buttery rich base, perfect for sharing at potlucks or serving alongside your favorite BBQ protein!
+Comes together in about 30 minutes and makes 4 servings.

 Ingredients